elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-effective-data-visualization-techniques-that-ensure-clarity-and-simplicity.md

 url: /learn/education-studies/questions/what-are-some-effective-data-visualization-techniques-that-ensure-clarity-and-simplicity
 score: -1.0
 related_article1:
+    id: 166783
+    title: >-
+        How does discipline-based education research align with course structure?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-does-disciplinebased-education-research-align-with-course-structure
+related_article2:
     id: 166790
+    title: >-
-    title: What are the main components of a scatter plot, and how are they used to interpret data?
+        What are the main components of a scatter plot, and how are they used to interpret data?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-main-components-of-a-scatter-plot-and-how-are-they-used-to-interpret-data
-related_article2:
-    id: 166776
-    title: How can legends be used to enhance the understanding of a graph?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-legends-be-used-to-enhance-the-understanding-of-a-graph
 related_article3:
-    id: 166781
+    id: 166790
-    title: What factors should be considered when evaluating data points in a graph?
+    title: >-
+        What are the main components of a scatter plot, and how are they used to interpret data?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-should-be-considered-when-evaluating-data-points-in-a-graph
+    url: /learn/education-studies/questions/what-are-the-main-components-of-a-scatter-plot-and-how-are-they-used-to-interpret-data
 related_article4:
     id: 166776
+    title: >-
-    title: How can legends be used to enhance the understanding of a graph?
+        How can legends be used to enhance the understanding of a graph?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-legends-be-used-to-enhance-the-understanding-of-a-graph
 related_article5:
-    id: 166782
+    id: 166781
-    title: What are some interventions that can enhance student performance in education?
+    title: >-
+        What factors should be considered when evaluating data points in a graph?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-interventions-that-can-enhance-student-performance-in-education
+    url: /learn/education-studies/questions/what-factors-should-be-considered-when-evaluating-data-points-in-a-graph
 ---

 &nbsp;